Do you suffer from bad breath?

 Here are some tips on how to get rid of bad breath:

-- brushing your teeth 3 times a day and cleaning with dental floss once a day.
+- brushing your teeth 3 times a day and cleaning with flossing once a day.

 - regular professional ultrasound cleaning of tartar.

-- remediation of the disease presumed to have led to halitosis.
+- treating the disease presumed to have led to halitosis.

 - prevent hunger by eating regularly.

-- Reduce alcohol, cigarette and coffee consumption, and drink at least 8 glasses of water daily to keep your mouth moist.
+- Reduce alcohol, cigarette and coffee consumption, and intake of at least 8 glasses of water daily to keep your mouth moist.

 - Ask your doctor or pharmacist if your medicines cause dry mouth which can lead to bad breath.